Updated:

 “Coercion, Capital, and European States” by Charles Tilly Essay

-As far as state formation and social organizations are concerned, Tilly notes that the rulers of various European empires negotiated with the noble-dominated estates to form alliances.
+Regarding state formation and social organizations, Tilly notes that the rulers of various European empires negotiated with the noble-dominated estates to form alliances.
 The powerful estates ensured that the royal empire could not collect enough taxes.
-The revenues were very important in times of war because they could be used to acquire weapons and sustain soldiers.
+The revenues were significant in times of war because they could be used to acquire weapons and sustain soldiers.
 During the ancient times, war was the order of the day.

 Hohenzollern Margraves fought with the Prussians in an attempt to ascend to power.
 Through the war, Brandenburg absorbed more cities that belonged to Pomerania.
 During the war, they intermarried with their enemies and formed strong international relations as well.
-Consequently, the formation of alliances and foreign relationships enabled Brandenburg, which was economically weaker to expand to the capital-rich areas of the lower Rhine.
-The poorer empire negotiated with the rich empires, what Tilly terms as capital-rich estate, to form a strong state.
-In this sense, capital-rich is a term referring to the regions that had adequate natural resources, but with weaker militaries (Tilly, 45).
+Consequently, the formation of alliances and foreign relationships enabled Brandenburg, which was economically weaker, to expand to the capital-rich areas of the lower Rhine.
+The poorer empire negotiated with the rich empires, which Tilly defined as capital-rich estates, to form a strong state.
+In this sense, capital-rich is a term referring to the regions that had adequate natural resources but with weaker militaries (Tilly, 45).

 Tilly argues further that states had succeeded in arming themselves in the 19th century because of constant conflicts.
 On the other hand, states ensured that peace prevailed among civilians by disarming those perceived to disturb national security.
 Tilly notes that there was a relationship between states and cities, which was characterized by capital and coercion.
-In this regard, it is observed that coercion overran capital while at the same time capital outshined coercion.
-For instance, the ports of Amsterdam and Barcelona had enormous resources, but with weak security agencies.
-On the other hand, seats of monarchs, such as Berlin and Madrid, had little resources but with powerful security agencies.
+In this regard, it is observed that coercion overran capital while, at the same time, capital outshined coercion.
+For instance, the ports of Amsterdam and Barcelona had enormous resources but with weak security agencies.
+On the other hand, the seats of monarchs, such as Berlin and Madrid, had few resources but powerful security agencies.
 Some states developed owing to the formation of coercion-rich alliances.
 Such states include Brandenburg-Prussia.

 Some countries in Europe had enormous resources.
 Coercion-rich is a term used to refer to countries that had powerful militaries.
 Such countries include Brandenburg, Berlin, and Madrid.
 The powerful empires could easily subdue the empires considered weak militarily, but powerful economically.
 However, countries with powerful militaries opted to negotiate with the rich states in order to form an economically strong state.